ForNeVeR/ChangelogAutomation/README.md

 Prerequisites
 -------------

-Since ChangelogAutomation is distributed as a self-contained .NET 6 application, it requires the .NET 6 dependencies (but not the .NET 6 runtime itself) to be available on the user machine to run.
-See more information on the dependencies for various operating systems:
+Since ChangelogAutomation is distributed as a self-contained .NET 9 application, it requires the .NET 9 dependencies (but not the .NET 9 runtime itself) to be available on the user machine to run.
+See more information [in the documentation][docs.dotnet.install].

-- [Linux][deps.linux] (see distribution-specific sections for dependencies)
-- [Windows][deps.windows]
-- [macOS][deps.macos]

 Installation (console tool)
 ---------------------------